bsmilen575/Find-prototype/replit.md

 Find is a hyper-local, real-time matching platform designed to connect individuals within a 100-meter radius based on shared interests.
 Its core purpose is to facilitate spontaneous, meaningful connections while prioritizing user privacy through a double-blind reveal mechanism and granular control over discoverability.
 The platform aims to create a calm, focused user experience, drawing inspiration from leading design systems to foster a privacy-first visual language.

+**Progressive Web App (PWA):**
+Find is a fully functional mobile application that can be installed on iOS and Android devices.
+Users can add Find to their home screen for an app-like experience with:
+- Offline support via service workers
+- Native app feel without browser UI
+- Push notification capability (future integration)
+- Optimized for mobile with safe area support and haptic feedback
+- Install prompt on compatible browsers

 ## User Preferences

 Preferred communication style: Simple, everyday language.